-Source: Latest available company materials as of May 13, 2022
+Source: Latest available company materials as of August 7, 2024.

-1. Independent refers to gold projects as not owned by Barrick or Newmont; Independent projects shown are from the lower 48 states in the U.S.

-2. 2021 annual gold production for the peer group producing mines; Perpetua (Stibnite) is based on estimated future production from the 2020 Feasibility Study.

-3. Based on the 2020 Feasibility Study (FS) which is intended to be read as a whole and sections should not be read or relied upon out of context.
+- 1. Independent refers to gold projects as not owned by Barrick or Newmont; Independent projects shown are from the lower 48 states in the U.S. - 2.
+2023 annual gold production for the peer group producing mines; future life-of-mine average annual production for the Railroad-Pinion, Goldfield, DeLamar, and Hasbrouck projects based on the most recent technical studies available; Perpetua (Stibnite) is based on estimated future production from the 2020 Feasibility Study. - 3.
+Based on the 2020 Feasibility Study (FS) which is intended to be read as a whole, and sections should not be read or relied upon out of context.
 The information in this presentation is subject to the assumptions, exclusions and qualifications contained in the FS.
 See "Regulatory Information" at the end of this presentation.
-For a summary of differences between the FS and TRS, see "Cautionary Note and Technical Disclosure" at the beginning of this presentation.
+For a summary of differences between the FS and TRS, see "Cautionary Note and Technical Disclosure" at the beginning of this - 4.
+Open Pit part of the project only.